 1. Yogurt tackles inflammation with its bacteria.
 A randomized, double-blind, placebo-controlled study published in the World Journal of Gastroenterology reports that yogurt bacteria Lactobacillus rhamnosus significantly decreased C-reactive protein (CPR) levels in the body.
 CRP levels are a blood marker for inflammation.
-Less inflammation means less pain.
+Less inflammation means less pain for arthritis sufferers.

 This trial also showed that different bacteria strains have different abilities to affect inflammation.
 We would love to see similar research on other yogurt bacteria strains.
 (Note: Nancy’s yogurt is currently the only yogurt in the US that contains L. rhamnosus.)